 Lawrence Books of the Dunbar district, also continues.
 In 1987-88, though, it was under the management of the endearingly grumpy Joe Lawrence.
-Since his passing a number of years ago, it has been operated by his daughter, Ann.
+Since his passing a number of years ago, it was operated first by his widow (until her passing) and afterwards by his daughter, Ann.

 MacLeod’s Books is the only shop, I believe, that continues today to operate at the same location (455 West Pender) and under the same management (Don Stewart) as in 1987-88.

 Michael Thompson had a charming shop full of unusual detective and science-fiction novels on Pender Street in the late 1980s.
 In 1987-88, his shop was located at the address occupied today by Criterion Books.
 I recall spending quite a few dollars in Thompson’s Vancouver shop and at least two of these volumes I still own.
 (My recollection of Thompson’s store site, though, is at a location not shown in any of the Guides in my collection.
 I remember him occupying the space at 343 West Pender, where Pender Grocery is today, adjacent to Finch’s Tea House).
-He continues to run a shop today on Hornby Island.
+Today, he runs a shop on Hornby Island.